kilazz/SCStrix-Soar-Raid-Edit/README.md

 - Restart PC
 #### Problems >
 - After running nhAsusStrixSonicStudioSC.exe a microfreeze for a couple of seconds is possible ~
-- Need to restart DTS "DtsApo4Service" several times to work ~
+- You may have to restart DTS "DtsApo4Service" a few times to get it working ~

 [DriverStoreExplorer]: https://github.com/lostindark/DriverStoreExplorer